 Begin by contacting your agent, broker, or insurance company.
 Ask them to provide you with a copy of your insurance application.
 Once you have the application in your possession, carefully go through each response you provided in the application.
 Ensure that all your answers are accurate and complete.

-It is crucial that you fix any inaccuracies in your responses.
+You must fix any inaccuracies in your responses.
 Otherwise, an insurance company might attempt to cancel your policy by alleging that it was obtained through fraudulent misrepresentation.
 If your policy gets canceled on these grounds, the insurance company will not be liable to pay any claims under the policy.
-It is essential that you review your application and correct any errors to avoid such consequences.
+You must review your application and correct any errors to avoid such consequences.

 Trap #2: Trusting That All Your Paperwork Has Been Received

 Your insurer is not out to harm you intentionally, but sometimes things are misplaced.
 Always send documents through certified mail with return receipt and save copies.
-Don’t believe that if you send it in the mail, they will receive it.
-Be sure to call and follow up that your documents were received.
-Record who you speak to, what date and what time.
-If you miss a deadline, you could be in danger of losing your case, so it is essential always to verify that your documents arrived on time.
+Don’t believe they will receive it just because you sent it in the mail – be sure to call and follow up that your documents were received.
+Record who you speak to, what date, and what time.
+If you miss a deadline, you could risk losing your case.
+Always verifying that your documents arrive on time is essential.

 Trap #3: Believing That Your Claim is Different Compared to Others